anderslarssonvbg/StokabWebApi/README.md

 {
 	"from": {
-		"address": { /*"may be set to null if any product only requires one point (address).
+		"address": { /* "May be set to null if any product only requires one point (address).
 E.g. PointToPoint"*/ "city" : "Stockholm",
 			"streetName": "Drottninggatan",
 			"streetNumber": "52",